metatypedev/ghjk/docs/architecture.md

   - `latestStable`: the version to install when no version is specified by the user.
   - `download`: fetch distribution files into a provided dir
-    - Any archives are preferrably extracted prior to placement in download dir
+    - Any archives are preferably extracted prior to placement in download dir
   - `install`: build, process, transform the downloaded files in any way required to create the final artifacts.
     - Artifacts are placed into the installDir